bogdanovmn/jaclin/README.md

  -s,--some-option <ARG>        ...description of the option...
 ```

-## 4. If must specify one of options, there is the easy solution:
+## 4. If you must specify one of options, there is the simple solution:
 ```java
 new CmdLineAppBuilder(args)
     // Optional argument